netdata/netdata/docs/quickstart/infrastructure.md

 The Netdata Agent uses zero-configuration collectors to gather metrics from every application and container instantly, and uses Netdata's [distributed data architecture](/docs/store/distributed-data-architecture.md) to store metrics locally.
-Without a slow and troublesome centralized data lake for your infrastructure's metrics, you reduce the resources you need to invest, and the complexity of, monitoring your infrastructure.
+Without a slow and troublesome centralized data lake for your infrastructure's metrics, you reduce the resources you need to invest in, and the complexity of, monitoring your infrastructure.

 Netdata Cloud unifies monitoring your infrastructure by _centralizing the interface_ you use to query and visualize your nodes' metrics, not the data.
 By streaming metrics values to your browser, with Netdata Cloud acting as the secure proxy